Vasculitis Damage Index (VDI)

 Recognising the presence of damage is crucial because it represents problems that may require specific intervention unrelated to immunosuppression, and, in the long term, limiting the amount of damage experienced by a patient is likely to result in an improved overall outcome.

-Whilst the VDI can be used to record accumulating damage as a result of vasculitis; it’s treatment or anything else occurring after vasculitis onset, a complementary tool called the Birmingham Vasculitis Activity Score (BVAS) is used to record current disease activity.
+Whilst the VDI can be used to record accumulating damage as a result of vasculitis, it’s treatment or anything else occurring after vasculitis onset; a complementary tool called the Birmingham Vasculitis Activity Score (BVAS) is available and can be used to record current disease activity.

 The ClinRO